supurloop/ssf/README.md

 # ssf
 Small System Framework

-Overview
+## Overview

 This code framework was designed:
   1. To run on embedded systems that have constrained program and data memories.
   2. To minimize the potential for common coding errors and detect and report runtime errors.

 The framework implements a number of common embedded system functions:
-  1. An efficent byte FIFO interface.
+  1. An efficient byte FIFO interface.
   2. A linked list interface, supporting FIFO and STACK behaviors.
   3. A memory pool interface.
   4. A Base64 encoder/decoder interface.